freenas/freenas-docs/userguide/storage.rst

 * the Begin and End times are at their default values, meaning that replication will occur whenever a snapshot is created

-* once the Remote hostname is input, click the "SSH Key Scan" button;
-  assuming the address is reachable and the SSH service is running on *PULL*, its key will automatically be populated to the "Remote hostkey" box
+* once the Remote hostname is input, click the :guilabel:`SSH Key Scan` button; if the address is reachable and the SSH service is running on *PULL*, its key will automatically be populated to the :guilabel:`Remote hostkey` box

 .. _zfs_add_replication_task_fig: